-Pain Management Clinic Offers An Alternative To Opioids
+Pain Management Program Offers An Alternative To Opioids

 The program he refers to is an eight-week course, available to Kaiser Permanente members in Colorado for $100.
 It's designed to educate high-risk opioid patients about pain management.

 A recent class met at Kaiser's Rock Creek medical offices in Lafayette, Colo., a town east of Boulder.
 Will Gersch, a clinical pharmacy specialist, was teaching several students battling addiction about the science behind prescription drugs.
-"So basically the overarching message here is: the higher the dose of the opioids, the higher the risk," he tells the group as he jots numbers on a whiteboard.
+"So basically the overarching message here is: The higher the dose of the opioids, the higher the risk," he tells the group as he jots numbers on a whiteboard.

 Upstairs, his colleague Amanda Bye, a clinical psychologist, highlights a key element of the program: It's integrated.
 For patient care, there's a doctor, a clinical pharmacist, two mental health therapists, a physical therapist, and a nurse all on one floor.